 - 8. Are you hiring?

-Nope, but we're always looking for volunteers!
+Nope, but we always offer have paid summer internships.
 Right now, Kira and our board members all volunteer their time and skills to run China Residencies without compensation, and we direct 100% of the grants and donations received to maintain China Residencies’ website, conduct research, and fund residencies for artists.